EmilStenstrom/django-components/README.md

 In the example above, the files are defined relative to the directory where `component.py` is.

-Alternatively, you can specify the file paths relative to the directories set in `STATICFILES_DIRS`.
+Alternatively, you can specify the file paths relative to the directories set in `COMPONENTS.dirs` or `COMPONENTS.app_dirs`.

-Assuming that `STATICFILES_DIRS` contains path `[project root]/components`, we can rewrite the example as:
+Assuming that `COMPONENTS.dirs` contains path `[project root]/components`, we can rewrite the example as:

 ```py
 # In a file [project root]/components/calendar/calendar.py